 - In case of withdrawal of MAK chair or MAK vice-chair, the procedure to be followed is conducted in accordance with the rules defined in Article 4.7.

-- The duties, powers and responsibilities of ABK shall be determined in the ABK Directive, to be approved and published by the Executive Board.
+- The duties, powers and responsibilities of ABK are determined by the ABK Directive approved and published by the Executive Board.

 ARTICLE 8 MÜDEK Evaluation Criteria

 - Training is required for all new MAK members.
 In this training, all new MAK members are informed about MÜDEK policies, the structure and organization of MAK, and the accreditation process.